YohannFaure/GalarioFitting/README.md

 ### installation
 Log into your account and repeat the steps above.

+#### If you've not imported the environment
 Then you might want to use MPI instead of Multiprocessing, as it allows you to use more cores, more efficiently, and to use multiple nodes.

-To do that, you need to install the proper packages.
+If you have not directly imported the environment, you need to install the proper packages.

 ```
 conda activate GalarioFitting
+conda install -c anaconda gcc
 module load intel impi
 export MPICC=`which mpicc`
+conda install -c conda-forge openmpi
 pip install mpi4py
 python -c 'import mpi4py'
 conda deactivate